minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 ## Identity Hash
 In order to reliably determine a system contains information about a certain person without revealing who that person is an `identity-hash` will be generated for each individual connected party and sent to the Information endpoint.

-Since only the designated party may check the hash, a secret `hash key` is added.
+Since only the designated party may check the hmac, a secret `hash key` is added.
 The `hash key` will be determined by MinVWS and shared privately with the provider.

-The hash will be created using the following items:
+The hmac will be created using the following items:

 - BSN
-- First Name (as it appears on a person's passport)
+- First Name (UTF-8 encoded, including any diacritics, full length, as it appears on a person's passport / in the BRP)
-- Last Name (as it appears on a person's passport)
+- Last Name (UTF-8 encoded, including any diacritics, full length, as it appears on a person's passport / in the BRP)
 - Day of Birth (in String format with leading zero)

+Do not include the 'voorvoegsel' (infix) field.

 The `identity-hash` can be generated as follows: